Ashetoto/DOE-R-Shiny-application/README.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies as outlined in the documentation.
 3. Run the application using your preferred R environment.
-4. Explore the various features and functionalities to optimize your experimental designs efficiently.
+4. You may follow the Help Document provided in the application or follow the instructions outlined below to use this tool.